-Applicants for admission to the United States Air Force Reserve Officer Training Corps curriculum must be citizens of the United States, and meet all other admission requirements and regulations as specified by the California Institute of Technology.
-Foreign students who will subsequently qualify for U.S. citizenship may be permitted to pursue the AFROTC program predicated upon approval by the Professor of Air Science.
-Entering students should indicate AFROTC on their initial pre-registration schedule card and notify the Registrar's Office of their intent.
+Applicants for admission to the United States Air Force Reserve Officers Training Corps curriculum must be citizens of the United States, and meet all other admission requirements and regulations as specified by the California Institute of Technology.
+Only those entering freshman students who have received an Air Force four-year Financial Grant will be accepted into the fouryear AFROTC program.
+All other students who meet the requirements may apply for the two-year AFROTC program at the end of their sophomore year.
+Foreign students who will subsequently qualify for U.S. citizenship may be permitted to pursue the AFROTC program upon approval by the Professor of Air Force Aerospace Studies.